-the rules consultation procedures.37 However, the Commission considers that where AEMO is updating its MSATS procedures to reflect this rule change some consultation on the underlying issue has already occurred.
+The Commission considers that AEMO's MSATS procedures may need to be updated to reflect the rule as made.
+This is to ensure that there is consistency between AEMO's procedures, the entitlements to NMI Standing Data under rule 7.7(a) of the NER and permitted disclosures by retailers under clause 8.6.2 of the NER.
+It is noted that AEMO can update these procedures at any time by following the rules consultation procedures.
+However, the Commission considers that where AEMO is updating its MSATS procedures to reflect this rule change some consultation on the underlying issue has already occurred.
 In this case, the full rules consultation procedure would not be necessary.
+Under the transitional provisions of the rule as made, AEMO may make changes to its MSATS procedures without having to comply with the NER's consultation procedures up to 10 months from the commencement date of the rule as made provided it complies with the simplified consultation process set out in the transitional rule.
 The Commission also notes that should AEMO wish to change any other aspects of the MSATS procedures, it will have to follow the rules consultation procedures.